KubaWoj666/FastApi-book-library/README.md

 uvicorn app.main:app --reload
 - Load sample data <br />

-# In future
-- import and delete samples data by simple command

 # Tests (in future)
 In order to execute tests located in tests<br />